traupach/wrf_lrf_les/README.md

 ## Modifications to WRF

-### General notes

-* The radiative cooling profile is prescribed when `const_rad_cooling == 1`.
-In this case the radiation driver is called, and immediately afterwards the theta tendancy due to radiation is prescribed.
-Note this may affect the accuracy of the following variables which are computed by the radiation driver: `COSZEN, CLDFRA, SWDOWN, GLW, ACSWUPT, ACSWUPTC, ACSWDNT, ACSWDNTC, ACSWUPB, ACSWUPBC, ACSWDNB, ACSWDNBC, ACLWUPT, ACLWUPTC, ACLWUPB, ACLWUPBC, ACLWDNB, ACLWDNBC, SWUPT, SWUPTC, SWDNT, SWDNTC, SWUPB, SWUPBC, SWDNB, SWDNBC, LWUPT, LWUPTC, LWUPB, LWUPBC, LWDNB, LWDNBC, OLR`.

-### Specific changes

-Note that theta means potential temperature (K), QV means water vapour mixing ratio (kg kg-1), U and V are horizontal winds (m s-1).
-'New tendencies' refers to the new tendency variables introduced specifically to be separate from any other scheme (PBL, radiation, etc), which are called `RTHFORCETEN` (theta), `RQVFORCETEN` (QV), `RUFORCETEN` (U) and `RVFORCETEN` (V) in the model code.

-Changes are made to the following files:

-- `WRFV3/Registry/Registry.EM_COMMON` - added variables and options:
-	- made `RTHRATEN` (potential temperature tendency due to radiation scheme) an output variable.
-	- added new grid variables:
-		- `RTHFORCETEN`, `RQVFORCETEN` - tendency due to perturbation forcing in U and V respectively.
-		- `RUFORCETEN`, `RVFORCETEN` - tendency due to wind relaxation in U and V respectively.
-		- `RELAX_U_TARGET_PROFILE`, `RELAX_V_TARGET_PROFILE` - the target U and V wind profiles for wind relaxation.
-	- added control options:
+### New namelist options

+Under `rce_control`:
 - `ssttsk` - sea surface temperature for initial state (K).
 - `use_light_nudging` - use light nudging for wind fields?
 - `ideal_evap_flag` - use ideal evaporation?
 - `surface_wind` - surface wind value for initial state (m s-1).
 - `const_rad_cooling` - use prescribed, constant radiative cooling profile as per [Herman and Kuang (2013)](https://doi.org/10.1002/jame.20037)?
 - `relax_uv_winds` - relax U and V winds to target profiles?
 - `wind_relaxation_time` - wind relaxation time (s).
 - `relax_u_profile_file` - filename for target U wind profile.
 - `relax_v_profile_file` - filename for target V wind profile.

+Under `lrf_control`:
 - `perturb_t` - perturb temperature (theta)?
 - `perturb_q` - perturb moisture (QV)?
 - `k_pert` - the 1-based vertical level index to apply perturbations to.
 - `TtendAmp` - amplitude of theta perturbation (K day-1).
 - `QtendAmp` - amplitude of QV perturbation (kg kg-1 day-1).

+### General notes

+* Many of the changes to the code were adapted from code changes made by Yi-Ling Hwong, Maxime Colin, David Fuchs, or Nidhi Nishant for previous versions of WRF.
+I have updated the code and applied it to v4.1.4.
+Previously, perturbations were applied by modifying the humidity, temperature, or wind tendencies for the planetary boundary layer (PBL) scheme; at LES resolution the PBL scheme will be turned off, so I have made new tendency variables that are treated in the same way to other tendencies in the model.
+Note that the perturbations are added **without** explicitly hydrostatically rebalancing the model.

+* The radiative cooling profile is prescribed when `const_rad_cooling == 1`.
+In this case the radiation driver is called, and immediately afterwards the theta tendancy due to radiation is prescribed.
+Note this may affect the accuracy of the following variables which are computed by the radiation driver: `COSZEN, CLDFRA, SWDOWN, GLW, ACSWUPT, ACSWUPTC, ACSWDNT, ACSWDNTC, ACSWUPB, ACSWUPBC, ACSWDNB, ACSWDNBC, ACLWUPT, ACLWUPTC, ACLWUPB, ACLWUPBC, ACLWDNB, ACLWDNBC, SWUPT, SWUPTC, SWDNT, SWDNTC, SWUPB, SWUPBC, SWDNB, SWDNBC, LWUPT, LWUPTC, LWUPB, LWUPBC, LWDNB, LWDNBC, OLR`.

+### Specific changes

+Note that theta means potential temperature (K), QV means water vapour mixing ratio (kg kg-1), U and V are horizontal winds (m s-1).
+'New tendencies' refers to the new tendency variables introduced specifically to be separate from any other scheme (PBL, radiation, etc), which are called `RTHFORCETEN` (theta), `RQVFORCETEN`
+(QV), `RUFORCETEN` (U) and `RVFORCETEN` (V) in the model code.

+Changes are made to the following files:

+- `WRFV3/Registry/Registry.EM_COMMON`:
+	- made `RTHRATEN` (potential temperature tendency due to radiation scheme) an output variable.
+	- added new grid variables:
+		- `RTHFORCETEN`, `RQVFORCETEN` - tendency due to perturbation forcing in U and V respectively.
+		- `RUFORCETEN`, `RVFORCETEN` - tendency due to wind relaxation in U and V respectively.
+		- `RELAX_U_TARGET_PROFILE`, `RELAX_V_TARGET_PROFILE` - the target U and V wind profiles for wind relaxation.
+	- added new namelist options.
 - `WRFV3/dyn_em/Makefile` - added compilation rules for `module_nudging` and `module_LRF`.
 - `WRFV3/dyn_em/module_LRF.F` - new module containing the following functions:
 	- `force_LRF`: force vertical temperature and moisture tendencies.